 - Call 911 if you are in danger and need immediate help.

-- You don’t need to make an appointment to visit a Family Justice Center
+- You do not need to make an appointment to visit any FJC.

-- Services are free, confidential, and most are available at one location
+- Services are free and confidential, and most are available at one location.

-- Staff speak more than 30 languages and interpreters are available
+- Staff speak more than 30 languages, and interpreters are available at every FJC.

-- Childcare is available while you are receiving services
+- Child care is available for ages three and up is available while you are receiving services on-site.

 More ways to get help with this program

-Visit the Mayor’s Office to Combat Domestic Violence website to learn more about FJCs and other services for domestic violence victims.
+Visit the Mayor’s Office to End Domestic and Gender-Based Violence website for more information.